-- 23.14 A pharmacist who administers any immunization shall maintain the following information in the pharmacy records regarding each immunization administration: - a) Patient's name, address, and date of birth; - b) Date of the administration and site of injection of the immunization; - c) Name, dose, manufacturer, lot number, and expiration date of the immunization; - d) Name and address of the patient's primary health care provider, as identified by the patient, if known; - e) Name or identifiable initials of the immunizing pharmacist and intern, if applicable; - f) Publication date of the Vaccine Information Statement (VIS): - g) Date that the VIS was provided to the patient. - 23.15 The immunization records shall be maintained for no less than five (5) years in accordance with all applicable state and federal statutes and regulations pertaining to confidentiality.
+- 23.14 A pharmacist who administers any immunization shall maintain the following information in the pharmacy records regarding each immunization administration: - (a) Patient's name, address, and date of birth; - (b) Date of the administration and site of injection of the immunization; - (c) Name, dose, manufacturer, lot number, and expiration date of the immunization; - (d) Name and address of the patient's primary health care provider, as identified by the patient, if known; - (e) Name or identifiable initials of the immunizing pharmacist and intern, if applicable;

+- (f) Publication date of the Vaccine Information Statement (VIS): - (g) Date that the VIS was provided to the patient. - 23.15 The immunization records shall be maintained for no less than five (5) years in accordance with all applicable state and federal statutes and regulations pertaining to confidentiality. - 23.16 Pharmacists authorized to administer influenza immunizations to individuals between the ages of nine (9) and eighteen (18) years, inclusive, shall be required to electronically report to the Department all immunizations administered within seven (7) days of administration in the format and for the populations required by the Department.